Pirelli Stadium: Transport

 Car parking is available adjacent to the ground with spaces available for 400 vehicles, with space for further vehicles available at the Rykneld Trading Estate on Derby Road.
 On 22 October 2005 the club introduced a £2 parking charge for fans using the car park on matchdays, having previously withheld from charging fans at Eton Park.
 The club was forced to appease residents of nearby Stretton by allocating no-parking zones on surrounding roads around the ground following congestion concerns as a result of roadside parking.
-Burton-on-Trent railway station is served by local services operated by CrossCountry towards Derby, Nottingham and Birmingham, with further connections available, however it is located over a mile and a half away from the stadium.
-Arriva Midlands and Trent Barton operates bus services from the stadium towards the town centre and also towards Derby.
+Burton-on-Trent railway station is served by local services operated by CrossCountry towards Derby, Nottingham and Birmingham, Cardiff, with further connections available, however it is located over a mile and a half away from the stadium.
+Diamond East Midlands and Trent Barton operates bus services from the stadium towards the town centre and also towards Derby.

 The future

 Since the stadium's construction stages, plans have existed for further facilities to be built as part of the stadium complex.
 These include plans for a pub and 40-room hotel development in undeveloped land adjacent to the club's car park, as well as a bowls green and pavilion.
 Whilst the club have obtained planning permission for these projects, the spiralling costs of construction of the stadium has led to the projects being shelved.

-The training pitch on the complex that had been submitted as part of planning proposals, originally intended to be used for club training and community purposes, has also not yet been built, due to ongoing developments at the St. George's Park complex in Rangemore allowing the Brewers to use it as their current training ground for the foreseeable future.